 Scrape data or archive content from a website.

-- Fast and easy to scan a site
+- Fast and easy to scan and screen-scrape a site

-- Plenty of extraction options; various meta data, content (as text, html or markdown), elements with certain classes / ids, regular expression
+- Plenty of ways to extract data; various meta data, content (as text, html or markdown), elements with certain classes / ids, regular expression

 - Output data as csv or json

-- New option to output a single text file (designed for archiving text content, markdown or plain text)
+- option to output a single text file (designed for archiving text content, markdown or plain text)

 - Plenty of options / configuration